Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Initial Rotational and Vibrational Thermal Distribution of N O

-The isotropic method uses only the $C_{000}(q,t)$ term similar to conventional analyses.
-The $\mathcal{A}^{0}_{00}(t)$ is a constant which eliminates the need to simulate either the full ADMs or the full modified ADMs.
-This places all the time dependence into the molecular frame geometry term of Eq.~\ref{eq:ImolDiscussion}.
-Thus, it can be applied to either single (Eq.~\ref{eq:diffSepAvg}) or double pulse (Eq.~\ref{eq:IGen_BO}) modalities and relies on the Bayesian Inferencing and MHA mapping rather than anisotropy.
-One then performs the MHA for each $C_{000}(q,t)$.
-The $C_{000}(q,t)$ term only implicitly depends on the pair-wise angles through $\Delta r_{\mu\nu}$.
-This is in contrast to the explicit pair-wise angle dependence in the higher order $C_{lmk}(q)$ terms.
-Our statistical treatment likely provides adequate pair-wise angle resolution because we have more pair-wise distances than are required to uniquely specify a geometry.
+The isotropic method uses only the $C_{000}(q,t)$ term, similar to conventional analyses.
+Since $\tilde{\mathcal{A}}^{(\alpha)0}_{00}(n,n`;t,\tau)$ becomes a constant absorbed by $\mathcal{I}$, this method can be applied to single (Eq.~\ref{eq:diffSepAvg}) and double pulse (Eq.~\ref{eq:IGen_BO}) experiments.
+The $C_{000}(q,t)$ term only implicitly depends on the pairwise angles through $\Delta R_{\mu\nu}$.
+This is in contrast to the explicit pairwise angle dependence in the higher order $C_{lmk}(q)$ terms.
+Our statistical treatment likely provides adequate pairwise angle resolution because we have more pairwise distances than are required to specify a unique structure.

-When using a Raman inducing precursor pulse, one will likely use a combination of the isotropic and time separable methods.
-For fast dynamics one would use the time separable method for small windows shortly following the rotation time $\tau$.
-Longer lived dynamics can be retrieved by the isotropic method.
-When retrieving \ptheta{} in either case one initiates the MHA with the ground state \thopt{} parameters.
+For a Raman-inducing precursor pulse, one will likely use a combination of the isotropic and time-separable methods.
+For fast dynamics, one would use the time-separable method for small windows shortly following the rotation time $\tau$.
+Longer-lived dynamics can be retrieved by the isotropic method.
+When retrieving \ptheta, in either case, one initiates the MHA with the vibronic ground state \thopt{} parameters.
 For each subsequent time step one initiates MHA with the \thopt{} parameters from the previous time step.

-Vibronic wavepackets bifurcate into multiple states, e.g.~at conical intersections, causing \prthoptt{} to bifurcate as well.
+Electronic and vibrational excited state wavepackets bifurcate into multiple states, e.g.~at conical intersections, causing \prthoptt{} to bifurcate as well.
 We account for these different states by

 where $N_{\text{ex}}$ is the number of excited state distributions with appreciable population.
 Conical intersections will induce bifurcations that spawn a new distribution that adds to $N_{\text{ex}}$.
 In this way we consider this method to be fully data-driven since we can change our theoretical description ($c_i$) based on data alone.